 Whilst working in our local secondary schools helps us to promote registration levels amongst some young voters it still leaves the possible gap of reaching those young people who have left school.
 In an effort to try and capture this particular group we along with our colleagues in Ayrshire Valuation Joint Board and Dundee City Council worked in conjunction with a private company to develop an App for use on mobile phones to encourage registration and to deliver news and events relating to registration/elections in the local area.
-This pilot project is currently under review and will be evaluated in the coming months at which point consideration will be given to whether or not this pilot may be developed further.
+This pilot project has now become a permanent part of our Communications Strategy and we are monitoring it closely.